Empirical Bayes Matrix Factorization: Fitting the EBMF Model

-A key feature of this model is that it has a separate ``prior" distribution $g$ for each loading and factor.
-This makes the model very flexible, allowing it to adapt to any combination of sparse and dense loadings and factors.
-This flexibility is harder to achieve with penalization-based approaches that use CV to select tuning parameters: tuning $2K$ (or even $K$) parameters by CV is difficult.

-It is straightforward to extend the variational approach to fit this $K$ factor model.
-The details are in Appendix \ref{app:ebfa_k}.
+It is straightforward to extend the variational approach to fit the general $K$ factor model \eqref{eqn:EBMF}-\eqref{eqn:EBMF-e}.
 In brief, we introduce variational distributions $(q_{\l_k},q_{\f_k})$ for $k=1,\dots,K$, and then optimize the objective function $F(q_{\l_1},g_{\l_1},q_{\f_1},g_{\f_1}; \dots;q_{\l_K},g_{\l_K},q_{\f_K},g_{\f_K};\prec)$.
 Similar to the rank-1 model, this optimization can be done by iteratively updating parameters relating to a single loading or factor, keeping other parameters fixed.
 And again we simplify implementation by keeping track of only the first and second moments of the distributions $q_{\l_k}$ and $q_{\f_k}$, which we denote $\ll_k,\llsq_k,\ff_k,\ffsq_k$.
 The updates to $\ll_k,\llsq_k$ (and $\ff_k,\ffsq_k$) are essentially identical to those for fitting the rank 1 model above, but with $Y_{ij}$ replaced with the residuals obtained by removing the estimated effects of the other $k-1$ factors:

 Based on this approach we have implemented two algorithms for fitting the $K$-factor model.
 First, a simple ``greedy'' algorithm, which starts by fitting the rank 1 model, and then adds factors $k=2,\dots,K$, one at a time, optimizing over the new factor parameters before moving on to the next factor.
 Second, a ``backfitting'' algorithm \citep{Breiman1985}, which iteratively refines the estimates for each factor given the estimates for the other factors.
-Both algorithms are detailed in Appendix \ref{app:ebfa_k}
+Both algorithms are detailed in Appendix \ref{app:ebfa_k}.